berehovskyi/apex-stream/README.md

         .sort(Account.Name);
 ```

-Sort accounts by `Rating` and then if ratings are equal sort
+Sort accounts by `Rating` and then, if ratings are equal, sort
 by `NumberOfEmployees` considering `nulls` greater than any value and then sort
 by `AnnualRevenue` in descending order: